To be the greenest campus in the world.

 To be a leading example of high impact energy efficiency and sustainability accentuating innovation and green growth.

-Jointly hosted by Sustainable Earth Office at NTU and ERI@N, the goal of the EcoCampus initiative is to develop a novel campus-wide sustainability framework with demonstration sites to achieve 35% reduction in energy, water and waste intensity by 2020 (baseline 2011).
+The EcoCampus initiative is an ERI@N Flagship Programme and is jointly hosted by ERI@N and Sustainable Earth Office in NTU.
+The initiative aims to develop a novel campus-wide sustainability framework with demonstration sites to achieve 35% reduction in energy, water and waste intensity by 2020 (baseline 2011), making it one of the world’s most eco-friendly campuses in the world.
 The EcoCampus covers the grounds of Nanyang Technological University’s (NTU) 200 hectare campus in Singapore along with an adjoining 50 hectares of JTC Corporation’s CleanTech Park, which is Singapore’s first eco-business park, hosting companies and institutions in the Clean Environment Technology domain.

 The initiative has transformed NTU’s 200-hectare campus, along with JTC’s 50-hectare CleanTech Park, into a test bed for research projects in cutting-edge green technologies.
 EcoCampus is the first project of its kind in Asia that enables the integration of R&D, demonstration and deployment of sustainability solutions in one location.
 The EcoCampus initiative is conducted in two phases: Phase One is about development of innovative demonstration projects that are then benchmarked and analysed.
 Technologies that are found to be both highly energy efficient and sustainable are being implemented in Phase Two.

 Our Research Focus Areas

 EcoCampus' R&D focuses on further developing the findings and technologies from each of ERI@N's Interdisciplinary Research Programmes (IRP).
 The table below shows how they are aligned: